-It’s summer, and the allure of easy grilled far is undeniable (no need to heat up the kitchen?
-Sign us up!).
+It’s summer, and the allure of easy grilled fare is undeniable.
 But when prepared the wrong way, the bronzed chicken and flame-licked burgers families often crave can be as troubling as those vintage baby oil tans.
-Happily, if you understand where the risks lie and how to minimize them, you’ll be able to fire up that grill—guilt-free—all summer long.
+Luckily, if you understand where the risks lie and how to minimize them, you’ll be able to fire up that grill—guilt-free—all summer long.

 How Grilling Can Harm

 When muscle meat (including red meat, poultry, and fin fish) is cooked at temperatures over 300, like by grilling or high heat pan-frying, carcinogenic compounds called heterocyclic amines (HCAs) are formed.
-A second set of compounds, polycyclic aromatic hydrocarbons (PAHs), is created when fat drips down onto hot coals or into your grill and smoke rises back up onto your food adhering to its surface.
+A second set of compounds, polycyclic aromatic hydrocarbons (PAHs), are created when fat drips down onto hot coals, or into your grill, and smoke rises back up onto your food adhering to its surface.
 (HCAs don’t form when veggies and fruit are grilled, but PAHs can, if the produce is cooked next to muscle meats.)

 Buy less red meat.
 “From a cancer perspective. the greatest offenders are processed and red meat, which should be eaten in thoughtful moderation, whether you’re grilling or not,” says Colleen Doyle, director of Nutrition and Physical Activity for the American Cancer Society.
 Doyle recommends giving meat a secondary role on the menu and upping the proportion of fresh veggies and fruits–like fajitas with onion, sweet peppers, and bits of sliced beef.